tklauser/numcpus/README.md

 [![GoDoc][5]][6]

-Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux system.
-The information is retrieved by reading the CPU topology files in `/sys/devices/system/cpu`.
+Get the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux or FreeBSD system.

+On Linux, the information is retrieved by reading the CPU topology files in `/sys/devices/system/cpu`.
+On FreeBSD, not all functions are supported.

 ## Usage